topaxi/bb-react-pat/slides/03-how-to-build-open-components.md

-# How to build Open Components
+# How to build

+# (more complex)

+# Open Components

+---

+## Example Accordion

+- Start headless, with a hook
+  - manages state
+  - returns props and event handlers for elements

 ---